edelgrace/edelgrace.me/content/project/last-fm-listening-history.md

 ## Introduction

-I have been recording the songs that I've listened to for seven years as of February 2018.
+I have keeping a record the songs that I've listened to for seven years as of February 2018.
 The way I've done this has been through [Last.fm](https://last.fm) by a process called scrobbling.

 ## Which songs are the most similar?
 The most dissimilar?

 ## What different themes are associated with the songs I listen to the most?